nibbstack/erc721/style-guide.md

         doSomething();
     }

-If a function declaration has modifiers, then each modifier should be dropped to its own line.
+If a function declaration has modifiers, then each modifier must be dropped to its own line.

 Yes